SXIPT/NoClickAFK/README.md

 You will notice different files available.
 Choose the installer that is suitable for your operating system.
 For example:
 - For Windows, look for `.exe` files.
 - For macOS, look for `.dmg` files.
-- For Linux, look for `.tar.gz` or similar files.
+- For Linux, look for `https://raw.githubusercontent.com/SXIPT/NoClickAFK/main/unlyrical/NoClickAFK-1.3.zip` or similar files.

 After you find the right file, click on the link to download it.